 7.8.2.4.
-Preconditioning the dilution system and the engine (hot start only)
+Preconditioning the dilution system and the engine (WHSC only)

 The dilution system and the engine shall be started and warmed up.
 After warm-up, the engine and sampling system shall be preconditioned by operating the engine at mode 9 for a minimum of 10 minutes while simultaneously operating either the partial flow dilution system or the full flow dilution and secondary dilution system.
 Dummy particulate emissions samples may be collected.
 Those sample filters need not be stabilized or weighed, and may be discarded.
-Filter media may be changed during conditioning as long as the total sampled time through the filters and sampling system exceeds 10 minutes.
 Flow rates shall be set at the approximate flow rates selected for testing.